csc-training/node-level-optimization/advisor/README.md

 # Using Intel Advisor

-The material for this exercise can be found in CSC supercomputers in the directory `/scratch/project_2000745/node-level-optimization`.
+The material for this exercise can be found in CSC supercomputers in the zip-package `/scratch/project_2010371/Advisor_Vectorization_VTune_Lab.zip`.
 You can extract the material with
 ```
-tar -xzf /scratch/project_2000745/node-level-optimization/advisor-exercises.tar.gz
+unzip /scratch/project_2010371/Advisor_Vectorization_VTune_Lab.zip
 ```

-The instructions for the exercise are in the document `04_Advisor_Lab.pdf`, the supercomputers have `evince` pdf-reader program.
+The instructions for the exercise are in the document `Vectorization_Lab.pdf`, the supercomputers have `evince` pdf-reader program.